Thursday, June 12, 2008

 Helmut insisted I spend my first night in Pittsburgh with him, helping slop a smelly, disinfectant-soaked mop across linoleum floors stained with a day's worth of spit, urine, come, and other substances I was terrified to even ponder.
 Right from the start we'd argued over the perils of my traipsing about an unfamiliar place, a debate that continued as we made our way towards the large doorway of the once-grand old vaudevillian theater, now emblazoned with a red and gold neon marquee that promised HOT ADULT ACTION!

-Cleveland,” I moaned, turning to the city that glowed behind us, a warm summer night giving it an allure I found impossible to resist.
+“Pittsburgh's not half as bad as Cleveland,” I moaned, turning to the city that glowed behind us, a warm summer night giving it an allure I found impossible to resist.

 “You go runnin' around out there and you'll end up sorry, Totty,” he replied, pushing me inside the great copper and glass doors.
 “Did you catch those brothers on the corner back there?
 You'll get yourself mugged or knifed.”

 I snickered.
 “Yeah – right.
-What could
+What could really happen?”

-“Your balls could end up hangin' from some motherfucka's necklace –
+“Your balls could end up hangin' from some motherfucka's necklace – that's what!”

 This comment elicited a hoarse laugh from somewhere behind the thick-glassed ticket window at the far side of the wide lobby.
 I looked to see a ruddy face appear in the narrow light coming from an illuminated sign that read ADULTS ONLY!
 This was the sort of business where everything was deemed worthy of an exclamation point.